 MY FIRST SMALL TRANSMITTING LOOP

 As with all antennas, the efficiency depends on the radiation resistance.
 For an STL, the radiation resistance at a given frequency is proportional to the square of the surface area.
 So, bigger is better.
-For a given circumference, a circular loop has the largest surface area of all shapes.
+For a given circumference ( = total length of copper tubing), a circular loop has the largest surface area of all shapes.
 However, I have no access to a tube/pipe bender, and annealed (heat treated) copper tubing is quite hard and stiff.
 So I decided to build an octagonal loop instead of a circular loop.
 But as derived below, a circular loop has a surface area that is only about 5% larger than an octagonal loop with the same circumference.

 For a circle with radius R and diameter D: